Trees for Ganges (Ganga)

 According to the research - Ecological Imbalances in River Ganga, R.K.
 Sinha and N.K.
 Das also mentioned how “It (Ganga) has served as a cradle of the Indian civilisation but with the increase in the riparian population the holy river has been subjected to intense pollution through various sources resulting in extinction/endangering of a lot of endemic fauna.”
 Based on several research and studies carried out by the Central Pollution Control Board of India, it is evident that a river in full flow can have a mitigating effect on pollution.
 Besides directly filtering the water before it enters streams from fields, trees also help indirectly.
 When water volumes in a river are high, pollution and sewage are diluted to some extent.

-Under the project, 50,000 saplings are to be planted which will help in improving the river flow, thus, lessening the effects of pollution.
+Under the project, 50,000 saplings are to be planted along with our planting partner, Impact Guru Foundation, which will help in improving the river flow, thus, lessening the effects of pollution.
 According to the United States Department of Agriculture, “Vegetation and plant debris slow surface runoff, encouraging sediment and sediment-bound contaminants to settle before entering surface water.
 Once in the soil, contaminants can be immobilized and transformed by soil microbes or taken up by vegetation.
 Groundwater flowing through the root zone is also filtered by these processes.
 Additionally, trees can trap windblown dust before it enters streams and lakes.”
 Furthermore, the plantation will also boost the economy of the farmers since they can earn additionally from the sale of fruits and wood.

 Plants are diminishing at an alarming rate due to lack of organized and sustainable cultivation based on scientific data and lack of awareness of society influencing plant use.
 Biodiversity is the basis of human survival and their economic well being and constitutes the resources upon which families, communities, nations and future generations depend.
 Hence, plantation of trees has become a necessity to mitigate climate change and preserve the holy river, Ganga.